slamice/wri/hipsters/random.md

 Father - Selfish
 Adrian - Doesn't like him intruding on scene, wants to be master of her domain, a frenemy.
 Fine to be friends with her.
 Renee - Selfish with her own demands
-Dock and Andrew - Jealous and takes it out on him phsycologically Co-workers - Think lowly of him because he's not one of them.
+Prof and Andrew - Jealous and takes it out on him phsycologically Co-workers - Think lowly of him because he's not one of them.
 Society - Pressures from society to do work